itchio/itch.io/docs/creators/exclusive-content.md

 * **Quantity** -- How many, in total, are there available?
 * **Minimum price** -- What's the minimum purchase price to get the reward?

-## Collecting information with custom fields
+## Collecting Information with Custom Fields

-If you need to collect additional information from the buyer you can add a custom field.
-There are currently two types: a shipping address and a free form piece of text.
-You can name each field to make it clear what's required.
+If you require additional information from the buyer, you can add a custom field.
+Currently, there are two types of custom fields available: a shipping address and a free-form text field.
+You can assign a name to each field to clarify what information is required.

-Once someone buys a reward they'll be prompted to fill out the fields on their purchase download page.
+Once a buyer purchases a reward, they will be prompted to fill out the fields on their purchase download page.

-> We currently don't support adding an additional shipping fee to a purchase.
+> Please note, we currently do not support the addition of an extra shipping
-> We recommend you incorporate the shipping costs into the price of the reward
+> fee to a purchase.
+We recommend incorporating the shipping costs into the
-> in the meantime.
+> price of the reward for the time being.

 ## Fulfilling rewards